-Pont de Tolbiac bridge in Paris
+Paris Pont de Tolbiac bridge in France

-About the Pont de Tolbiac
+About the Paris Pont de Tolbiac bridge in France

 When Paris was being urbanised further on the eastern side of the city during the latter part of the 1800s, it was decided that an additional bridge needed to be constructed in between the Pont National and the Pont de Bercy, because there was such a large area in between the two.